KornelJahn/nixos-disko-zfs-test/README.md

    to set all required passwords and passphrases to `password`.

-9. Partition the disks and create the zpools by executing `provision`.
+7. Partition the disks and create the zpools by executing `my-provision`.

-10. Install NixOS by executing `install`.
+8. Install NixOS by executing `my-install`.
 This custom command also performs some pre- and post-install operations necessary for some state to become persistent.

 ## Troubleshooting